kailash-manasarovar/statement/docs/timeline/2026/july.md

 ![God's tyre print](../../content/images/gods-tyre-print.png)

+- I think this is related to [Fiona's friend who was murdered in Glastonbury](../2022/july.md#a-murdered-course-in-miracles-student) and I wonder who got it.

 ### Oh, saving the world, you know, nothing special

 - One morning the Aussie guys asks me how I'm doing.